 You have been waiting for that vacation for so long.
 You have been longing to take that break to relax and unwind by the beach.
 But, last minute stressors are such mood spoilers!
 Let us help you deal with one of them – baggage!
 Excess baggage can be quite a nightmare.
-Here are some some tips that might take the burden off your shoulders quite literally…
+Besides that, you must know how to deal with travel mistakes that we all commonly make.
+Here are some additional tips that might take the burden off your shoulders quite literally…

 - Decide what you need:

 Carry just the essentials.
 Think of the activities you are going to do during your vacation, the places you are going to visit and then outline the itinerary in your mind.
 That way you know exactly what you will need for that trip.
 Pack that, leave the rest behind.
 Don’t get too attached to things you are used to while at home.
 It is a vacation after all.
 Enjoy some change in life.

 In most cases, the airlines have a very strict cut off limit on the allowed baggage.
 Note the cabin baggage dimensions as well as the carry-on luggage’s rules and parameters and pack accordingly.
 It really helps in weighing the baggage in advance or having an estimate of the weight that you are going to carry, as pre-booking baggage online works out cheaper than booking it at the airport.

 Buy a light weight travel bag or suitcase.
 This gives you more scope of packing an extra purse, accessories or shirts in a nearly weightless bag.